tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/axi_ethernet_MAC.md

 - Required for **RGMII operation** on KR260 (GEM2 → DP83867).

 `gtx_clk` must be a **pure 125 MHz clock**.
 It feeds the AXI Ethernet Subsystem so the MAC can clock data toward the DP83867 PHY and also uses this clock for its internal logic.
 It originates from the Clocking Wizard with the input connected to som240_1_connector_hpa_clk0p_cl.
-This pin refers to the external PL clock from the oscillators.
-This is very important specifically for `gtx_clk` because MAC expects a pure 125 Mhz clock not even a slightest difference from that value will create an error.
-That is why I spent lots of time trying to figure out how to get a pure 125 Mhz.
-Because initially, I used `pl_clk0` coming from the PS for the input clock of the clocking wizard and tried to derive `gtx_clk` and `ref_clk` from this clock.
-However, it is impossible to get exactly 125 Mhz with it.
-Because `pl_clk0` is ultimately derived from the MPSoC PS PLL outputs, which themselves come from the external 33.333 MHz oscillator on KR260, so `pl_clk0` itself is also not a pure 100 Mhz.
-So to solve this issue we used external clock with 25 Mhz from the board as an input for clocking wizard to derive pure 125 Mhz for the `gtx_clk` connection.
+This pin refers to the external PL clock from the oscillator.
+This is very important specifically for `gtx_clk` because the MAC expects a pure 125 Mhz clock, even the slightest deviation from that value will cause an error.
+That is why I spent a lot of time trying to figure out how to get a pure 125 MHz source.
+Initially, I used `pl_clk0` coming from the PS as the input to the Clocking Wizard and tried to derive `gtx_clk` and `ref_clk` from that clock.
+However, it is impossible to obtain exactly 125 Mhz from it, because `pl_clk0` is ultimately derived from the MPSoC PS PLL outputs, which themselves come from the external 33.333 MHz oscillator on the KR260.
+As a result, `pl_clk0` is also not a pure 100 Mhz either.

+To solve this issue, we used the external 25 MHz clock from the board as the Clocking Wizard input, allowing us to generate a pure 125 MHz clock for the `gtx_clk` connection.

 This is the error you get if you try to use `pl_clk0` to feed the clocking wizard for `gtx_clk` connection.